Unwanted sexual attention

 These centres provide a range of specialist services for people that have been raped or sexually assaulted

-This is free and confidential and open 24 hours a day
+Free, confidential and open 24 hours a day.

 A national agency that co-ordinates a range of counselling, therapeutic and support services for women, men and children who are victims/survivors of rape, sexual violence or childhood sexual abuse